Your Flight

 We analysed more than 6,000 data points along your route from Chicago O'Hare International Airport, Chicago to San Francisco International Airport, San Francisco.

-3 hours into the flight: Some moderate bumps expected.
+24 minutes, 2 hours, and 3 hours 15 minutes into the flight: Some moderate bumps expected.

 The crew may adjust altitude or ask you to stay seated during these sections.